-At the beginning of each period t > 0, the representative household will decide how much cryptocurrency and fiat currency to hold and the distribution ratio of monetary assets among the fiat currency and cryptocurrency will be kept constant until the beginning of the next period.9 As It is mentioned earlier, both fiat currency and cryptocurrency are used as both payment instruments and a store of values.
+At the beginning of each period t > 0, the representative household decides how much cryptocurrency and fiat currency to hold and the distribution ratio of monetary assets among the fiat currency and cryptocurrency will be kept constant until the beginning of the next period.13 As it is mentioned earlier, fiat currency and cryptocurrency are both used as a payment instrument and a store of value.
 It is possible that the amount of money spent on purchasing goods and services may be more or less than the amount saved for the next period.
 Therefore, an asset market, which can be understood as a certain type of exchange market similar to private cryptocurrency online exchanges, is introduced to incorporate this issue.
-The representative household can replenish both fiat currency and cryptocurrency using nonmonetary assets in this market.
-10 The n_t denotes the number of visits to this asset market and φ denotes the time cost of traveling to the asset market.
+The representative household can replenish both fiat currency balance and cryptocurrency balance using nonmonetary assets in the asset market.14 The n_t denotes the number of visits to the asset market and φ denotes the time cost of traveling to the asset market.
 The streams of income from the previous period are used to purchase consumption goods.
-After coming back from visiting the asset market each time in period t, it is assumed that the household makes the symmetric purchase: buying the same combination of goods with different currencies in each time.
+After coming back from visiting the asset market each time in period t, it is assumed that the household makes symmetric purchases: buying the same combination of goods with different currencies each time.
 As Freeman and Kydland (2000) states " φ represents not the cost of going to the ATM, but the cost of replenishing all deposit and cash balances from nonmonetary assets" when studying the usage of bank deposit and cash as a means of payment.
-Similarly, φ measures the cost of replenishing all cryptocurrency and fiat currency balances from nonmonetary assets.
-If a dollar is replenished n_t times, then consumption goods worth of n_t dollars can be purchased in a single period.
-Each trip costs φ units of time and thus φn_t units of the time is spent on replenishing the money balance.
-What is more, for a cryptocurrency exchange market in the real world, φ can be understood as a "convenience" parameter that measure the degree of convenience when conducting exchange by using other nonmonetary assets.
-Thus, it is the cost that private cryptocurrency issuers should decrease to attract more users.
+Similarly, φ measures the cost of replenishing both cryptocurrency and fiat currency balances from nonmonetary assets.
+If a dollar is replenished n_t times, then consumption goods worth n_t dollars can be purchased in a single period.
+Each trip costs φ units of time, and thus φn_t units of the time is spent on replenishing the money balances.
+What is more, for a cryptocurrency exchange market in the real world, φ can be understood as a "convenience" parameter that measures the degree of convenience when conducting cryptocurrency exchanges by using other monetary assets.
+Therefore, it is the cost that private cryptocurrency issuers should decrease to attract more users.